sblakedev/Project-3/README.md

         When the play again button is clicked, the user should be taken back to the welcome area with all scores and results refreshed.
     * Testing
         When the play again button is clicked, the user is taken back to the welcome area.
 When the start button is clicked, all scores and results have been refreshed.
+#### Bugs
+* ModuleNotFoundError: No module named 'gspread'
+    * Install new version of pip (pip-22.1.2)
+    * Install gspread.

+* After entering username and getting user validation, program asks for username again
+    * Put a break in to if statement in while loop.

 #### Lighthouse Report
 ![Lightouse Report](assets/images/readme/LighthouseReport.PNG)